cs-chan/Fuzzy-Compression/README.md

 Saleh, B., & Elgammal, A. (2015).
 Large-scale Classification of Fine-Art Paintings:
 Learning The Right Metric on The Right Feature. arXiv preprint arXiv:1505.00855.

-The dataset was not split into training and validation sets. \n Users may access the split Wikiart dataset in the following website: http://www.cs-chan.com/publication.html Note that the training and validation split in this website is not the same as the one used in the paper (we lost the original split due to hard disk failure).
+The dataset was not split into training and validation sets.
+Users may access the split Wikiart dataset in the following website: http://www.cs-chan.com/publication.html.
+Note that the training and validation split in this website is not the same as the one used in the paper (we lost the original split due to hard disk failure).
 We do plan to update the codes to synchronize with the released split Wikiart dataset.

 For the rest of the datasets, please visit:
-MNIST (codes written in Neon): http://yann.lecun.com/exdb/mnist/ CIFAR-10 (codes written in Neon): https://www.cs.toronto.edu/~kriz/cifar.html ImageNet (codes written in CAFFE): http://image-net.org/challenges/LSVRC/2012/index
+- MNIST (codes written in Neon): http://yann.lecun.com/exdb/mnist/
+- CIFAR-10 (codes written in Neon): https://www.cs.toronto.edu/~kriz/cifar.html
+- ImageNet (codes written in CAFFE): http://image-net.org/challenges/LSVRC/2012/index

 For more details, please read the readme files in the subdirectories.
 We may release codes written in Tensorflow in the future.